build-on-aws/content/posts/become-cli-ninja-on-mac/02-remotely-connect-a-mac-instance.md

 ### Change the resolution of the EC2 Mac instance screen

+> These instructions work on x86 EC2 Mac instance.
+At the moment, there is no possibility to change resolution on EC2 mac M1 instances.

 Once connected, you most probably want to increase the screen resolution.

 To do so, you use `displayplacer`, [the open source command line tool developed by Jake Hilborn](https://github.com/jakehilborn/displayplacer).